Ribadesella

-On the first weekend of August, the Descenso Internacional del Sella (International Descent of the Sella) takes place; kayakers from all over the world gather to attempt the final 20 km of the Sella River in record time.
+On the first weekend of August, the International Sella River Descent takes place; kayakers from all over the world gather here to attempt the final 20 km of the Sella River in record time.
 The town is also known for its prehistoric cave, known as the cave of Tito Bustillo, which is open to visitors all year round.
-Ribadesella is also visited for its history, sport activities, scenery, natural amenities, and food.
+Ribadesella is often visited for its history, sport activities, scenery, natural amenities, and food.

 History

 The municipality includes the Tito Bustillo Cave (Cueva de Tito Bustillo), known for prehistoric wall paintings of animals and figures, probably dating from the Magdalenian age (29,000 years ago).
-It's include in the Unesco World Heritage SIte Paleolithic Cave Art of Northern Spain.
+It's included in the Unesco World Heritage Site Paleolithic Cave Art of Northern Spain.

 The first written references to the settlement are more recent, and date from the first century BC.
 These come from the Greek geographer Strabo, who speaks of the River "Noega" separating "the Astures from the Cantabrians".
 The people of Ribadesella at this time were called the Salaeni: they dominated Colunga, Arriondas and Llanes.

 The town

-Ribadesella has two main streets, the Gran Vía de Agustin Argüelles, and the Calle Comercio.
+Ribadesella has two main streets, the Gran Vía de Agustín Argüelles, and the Calle Comercio.
 In this part of Ribadesella, there are a few banks, pharmacies, restaurants/bars, stores, and newspaper stands.
 Here also is the Casco Antiguo, where the old plaza is located, as well as Ribadesella's church: the Iglesia Parroquial de Sta.
 María Magdalena.
 In this part of town are small shops selling homemade products, as well as the homes of Ribadesella's inhabitants.
 The third part of Ribadesella consists of the Paseo Marítimo del Puerto, or the Maritime Avenue of the Port.